Second Sudanese Civil War: Revival of slavery

-During the Sudanese civil war, from 1983 to 2005, the Sudanese army revived the use of enslavement as a weapon against the South, and particularly Christian prisoners of war, on the purported basis that Islamic law allowed it.
+During the war the Sudanese Armed Forces revived the use of enslavement as a weapon against the south, and particularly Christian prisoners of war, on the basis that Islamic law purportedly allowed it.

-Janjaweed militias often destroyed Christian villages, executed all their males and then took away the women and children as slaves.
+Muraheleen, armed Baggara herders, were enlisted as militia by the Sudanese government as a low cost part of its counterinsurgency war against the rebel Sudan People's Liberation Movement/Army (SPLM/A), which was identified with the Dinka tribe of southern Sudan.
+These militias often destroyed Christian villages, executed all their males and then took the women and children as slaves.
 The first slave raid on the Dinka took place in February 1986.
 Two thousand women and children were taken.
 In a second raid, in February 1987, one thousand women and children were taken.
-Once the raiders acquired enough booty they would distribute the captives between their selves and their families.
+Once the raiders acquired enough booty they would distribute the captives between themselves and their families.
 The raids continued every year after.

-Dinka girls kept in Northern Sudanese households were used as sex slaves.
+Dinka girls kept in northern Sudanese households were used as sex slaves.
 Some of them were sold in Libya.
 Western visitors noted that at slave markets, five or even more slaves could be bought for one rifle.
 Near the peak of the civil war in 1989, female black slaves were sold for 90 dollars at the slave markets.
 Several years later, the price of an average female black slave had dropped to $15.
 Many Western organisations traveled to Sudan with funds to purchase and emancipate these enslaved captives.